Ahmedsaed/Yahooba/README.md

 This was our final project for CS201 object oriented programming course

-The `main` branch contains a text based implementation of the game
+The `main` branch contains a text based proof-of-concept implementation of the game

 Switch to the `gui` branch for the GUI implementation of the game